 1200 Otts Shoals Rd, Roebuck, SC

-*Groups of 10 or more can schedule visits year round
+*Groups of 10 or more may schedule visits year round

 Walnut Grove Plantation recounts how free and enslaved people settled the South Carolina Backcountry, fought for independence, and built a new nation.

-Charles & Mary Moore established the plantation in 1763.
+Charles & Mary Moore established the plantation c.
+1767.
 They raised ten children in the house they built and lived in for 40 years.
 Mr. Moore relied on a dozen enslaved African Americans and his own large family to work his sizable farm.
-During the Revolutionary War, the Moores, including daughter Kate Barry, supported the Patriot cause and militia even mustered at Walnut Grove.
-Loyalist William "Bloody Bill" Cunningham raided the plantation in November 1781 and killed three Patriot soldiers sheltered by the Moores.
+During the Revolutionary War, the Moores, including daughter Margaret Barry, supported the Patriot cause.
+Local militia mustered at Walnut Grove prior to the Battle of Cowpens.
+Loyalist William "Bloody Bill" Cunningham raided the plantation in November 1781 and killed a Patriot soldier sheltered by the Moores.

 In addition to the home and outlying buildings, visitors can also view the property's cemetery and walk our nature trail, or enjoy a picnic at the pavilion.